 Of note is the Cabernet Sauvignon Reserve which is only made from the best juice and only during certain premium vintage years.
 The 2006 Jarvis Cabernet Sauvignon Reserve was 9 years old at the time of our most recent visit.
 It is starting to show a brick red color in the glass from it’s aging.
 A certain spice shows on the nose continuing as the wine opens – cloves and perhaps a touch of cardamon, with nice fruit notes of black fig and black licorice.
 Hints of mocha show on the finish anchored by lingering fruit and still fairly robust but certainly softened tannins.

 Science Project is a wine created by William and Leticia’s son Will.
 While in 8th grade at Harker Boarding School in San Jose, California Will decided to make wine for his eight grade science project.
 He used a tiny two-gallon barrel to age the wine in his dorm room.
-Ten years later Will showed this wine to his parents – they all tried some and were pleasantly surprised at the quality.
-The family decided to bottle a wine commercially in honor of Will’s own wine – the first vintage of what is called the Will Jarvis’ Science Project was from the 2007 vintage – it is made every year, a Cabernet Franc dominated wine and is always aged in smaller barrels.
+Ten years later when William and Leticia were cleaning out the original winery where William Sr. made initial wines they found Will Jr.’s tiny barrel of wine.
+The family sampled some and were pleasantly surprised at the quality.
+They decided to bottle a wine commercially in honor of Will’s own wine – the first vintage of what is called the Will Jarvis’ Science Project was from the 2007 vintage – it is now made every year, a Cabernet Franc dominated wine and is always aged in half sized barrels.

 Well-known consulting winemaker Dimitri Tchelistcheff (died at age 87 in Hawaii 2017) was the founding winemaker at Jarvis in 1988.
 He was the son of well known winemaker André Tchelistcheff.
 Dimitri enjoyed a long career in the business, first starting at Beaulieu Vineyard in 1944 as a lab assistant for his father.
 He went on to be a part of Gallo’s wine making team and eventually took a series of wine consulting positions.
 He spent his later years living in Hawaii.